Shimizu-Technology/shimizu-order-suite/README.md

   - Menu items can have advance_notice_hours for items requiring preparation time (e.g., 24 hours)
   - Restaurants can have multiple menus with one set as active via current_menu_id
   - Menus can be cloned to create variations for special events

+- **MerchandiseCollection**: Merchandise collection management
+  - Belongs to restaurant
+  - Has many merchandise_items
+  - Contains name, description, and active status
+  - Restaurants can have multiple collections with one set as active via current_merchandise_collection_id

+- **MerchandiseItem**: Merchandise item management
+  - Belongs to merchandise_collection
+  - Has many merchandise_variants (for size/color options)
+  - Contains name, description, base_price, and image_url
+  - Includes stock_status tracking (in_stock, low_stock, out_of_stock)
+  - Uses S3 for image storage with unique filenames

+- **MerchandiseVariant**: Merchandise variants
+  - Belongs to merchandise_item
+  - Contains variation info like size, color, etc.
+  - Has its own price that can differ from the base price

 - **Layout/SeatSection/Seat**: Table layout configuration
   - All belong to restaurant through associations